 You have to prove you can direct before anyone will hire you to direct.
-Start small — use your phone and some friends and make something.
+Start small — use your phone and some friends and make something like the mumblecore crew did.
 Get a handle on the basics and then, after a few "no-budget productions," you can expand the parameters.

 Save up some money and rent a camera or hire a cameraman who has their own camera.
 Venture out and actually cast actors who are just as eager to work as you are.
 There are some do's and don't's with the casting process, but your project will take a giant leap forward in quality.